13 of the Best Aloe Varieties for Landscaping and Containers

 It’s often chosen for outdoor growing in warm climates as a border or bedding plant or as part of a succulent garden, or it may be cultivated indoors, potted in containers.

-Hold onto your hats, because there are well over 400 known species in the genus, with more still being discovered!
+There are well over 400 known species in the genus, with more still being discovered!

 Among the better-known varieties, there’s quite a selection available depending on your growing zone and space requirements.